 • If every household in the U.S. used just one less 70-sheet roll of paper towels, that would save 544,000 trees each year.

-• If every household in the U.S. used three less rolls per year, it would save 120,000 tons of waste and $4.1 million in landfill dumping fees.
+• If every household in the U.S. used three fewer rolls of paper towels per year, it would save 120,000 tons of waste and $4.1 million in landfill dumping fees.

-Twist makes a variety of all natural kitchen sponges and cleaning tools for your home.
-They use 100% plant based materials and FSC certified sources for wood pulp to make their cellulose and hand sew the scrubbers onto the certified biodegradable cellulose bases.
+Twist makes a variety of all-natural kitchen sponges, paper towel alternatives, and cleaning tools for your home.
+They use 100% plant-based materials and FSC certified sources for wood pulp to make their cellulose and hand sew the scrubbers onto the certified biodegradable cellulose bases.
 No toxic glues here!

 You can substitute using paper towels for wiping wet messes with a sponge and dry with a dish towel or cleaning cloth.
 Cloth napkins can also replace the use of paper towels at the dinner table as well!